 What makes a person a professional is more than being paid to do a job.
-The way you dress, the language you use, and how prepared you are for lessons all contribute to how people perceive you.
+The way you dress, the language you use, and your preparation for lessons all contribute to how people perceive you.
 At Forbes Music Company, we expect all of our teachers to hold the highest standards for professionalism in and out of lessons.

 Employing clear, friendly, and timely communication is essential to building lasting relationships with students and families.

 - Respond to emails, calls, and texts promptly and accurately.
-If you’re not sure how to answer a question your student has, you can let them know you will reach out to the office for more information.
+If you’re not sure how to answer a student’s question, you can let them know you will reach out to the office for more information.
 Use this same promptness when reaching out to your students about cancellations or changes you need to make.

 - The words you use are important.
 Never promise something to a student or family that you cannot guarantee.
 This goes for everything from lesson scheduling to musical achievements.

-- Your tone of voice conveys meaning whether in writing or speaking.
-We all have off days and sometimes we just don’t feel like being friendly or generous.
+- Your tone of voice conveys meaning, whether in writing or speaking.
+We all have off days and sometimes we just struggle being friendly or generous.
 While these moods are unavoidable, we need to do everything to not let negativity seep into the way we speak or write to students.